 Statically assigned PDP addresses are usually anchored at a GGSN in the subscriber's home network.
 Conversely, dynamically assigned PDP addresses can be anchored either in the subscriber's home network or the network that the user is visiting.

-When a MS is already attached to a SGSN and wants to begin transferring data, it must activate a PDP address.
-Activating a PDP address establishes an association between the mobile's current SGSN and the GGSN that anchors the PDP address.
+When a MS is already attached to a SGSN and it is about to transfer data, it must activate a PDP address.
+Activating a PDP address establishes an association between the current SGSN of mobile device and the GGSN that anchors the PDP address.

 The record kept by the SGSN and the GGSN regarding this association is called the PDP context.

 It is important to understand the difference between a MS attaching to a SGSN and a MS activating a PDP address.
 A single MS attaches to only one SGSN, however, it may have multiple PDP addresses that are all active at the same time.

 Each of the addresses may be anchored to a different GGSN.
 If packets arrive from the public packet data network at a GGSN for a specific PDP address and the GGSN does not have an active PDP context corresponding to that address, it may simply discard the packets.
 Conversely, the GGSN may attempt to activate a PDP context with a MS if the address is statically assigned to a particular mobile device.